 In addition, we were advised by the DOE that because we were provisionally certified due to being a new Title IV program participant, we could not add new degree or non-degree programs for Title IV program purposes, except under limited circumstances and only if the DOE approved such new program, until the DOE reviewed a compliance audit that covered one complete fiscal year of Title IV program participation.
 That fiscal year ended on December 31, 2010, and we timely submitted our compliance audit and financial statements to the DOE.
 In addition, in June 2011, Aspen timely applied for recertification to participate in Title IV programs.
 The DOE extended Aspen's provisional certification until September 30, 2013.
 Aspen re-applied as of June 30, 2013 to continue its participation in the Title IV HEA programs.
-On January 30, 2014, the DOE notified Aspen that it had the choice of posting a letter of credit for 25% of all Title IV funds and remain provisionally certified or post a 50% letter of credit and become permanently certified.
-We elected to post a 25% letter of credit and remain provisionally certified - increasing our letter of credit to \$848,225.
+On January 30, 2014, the DOE notified Aspen that it had the choice of posting a letter of credit for 25% of all Title IV funds and remain provisionally certified or post a 50% letter of credit to \$848,225.
 In the future, the DOE may impose additional or different terms and conditions in any final program participation agreement that it may issue, including growth restrictions or limitation on the number of students who may receive Title IV aid.